austinjones/postage-rs/README.md

 When a receiver is cloned, both receivers will be sent the same series of messages.

-Senders also provide a `subscribe()` method which adds a receiver on the oldest value.
+Senders also provide a `subscribe()` method which creates a receiver that will observe all messages sent *after* the call to subscribe.

 ### postage::watch
 Watch channels can be used to asynchronously transmit state.
 When receivers are created, they immediately recieve an initial value.
 They will also recieve new values, but are not guaranteed to recieve *every* value.